yuen33/blender-light-studio/README.md

   - 12: Happy Blending!

 ## Future Ideas to Implement
-  - Change [Add Light] to show a list of available lights instead of changing light texture after creating one...
+  - Add lights by clicking in the 3d view port

 ## Donations
 Speed of future developments depends on donations.
 100% of donations will go towards development of this plugin.
 Your donatoins are much appreciated.
 You can donate to my [leomoon] gmail account with the subject of Blender Light Studio Development.

 ## Compatibility
-Tested with Blender 2.75a
+Tested with Blender 2.77a